CCDC 2 overview

 CCDC 2 is the contract behind most of Section 4.
 Almost every scenario that asks what the architect can certify, who can issue a change, what triggers holdback release, or how a default notice runs is anchored in a CCDC 2 General Condition.

-Examitect's ExAC study plan lists CCDC 2 (2020) as a primary resource for six Section 4 categories: types of construction contract (9.2), procedures for awarding a contract (9.3), the architect's role in construction administration (10.1), office-function tasks during construction (10.2), the architect's role on site (11.1), and field functions during construction (11.2).
-That coverage is the reason every ExAC candidate, even one whose practice has been mostly design, should know the document.
+Examitect's ExAC study plan lists CCDC 2 (2020) as a primary reference for six Section 4 categories: types of construction contract, contract award procedures, the architect's role in construction administration, office functions during construction, the architect's role on site, and field functions.
+That coverage spans the construction phase from bid to warranty.

 Inside CCDC 2: Agreement, Definitions, General Conditions